COGSLLC/civicjournal-time/TESTING.md

 .
 <!--api::sync_api.rs
-Test Journal::new(config): uses create_storage_backend and TimeHierarchyManager::new.
+✅ Test Journal::new(config): uses create_storage_backend and TimeHierarchyManager::new.
 The existing test verifies it returns Ok

-.
-Also test that if create_storage_backend fails (e.g. invalid file path for FileStorage), it returns an Err(CJError). get_page(level, page_id):
+✅ Also test that if create_storage_backend fails (e.g. invalid file path for FileStorage), it returns an Err(CJError). get_page(level, page_id):
-Test retrieving a non-existent page returns Err(CJError::PageNotFound)
+✅ Test retrieving a non-existent page returns Err(CJError::PageNotFound)

-.
-This is already done in tests.
+✅ This is already done in tests.
 Also test retrieving an existing page returns Ok(page).
 (Optional) If any other methods exist (e.g. leaf inclusion, reports in sync_api), test them similarly by calling the underlying async query methods via the tokio runtime. api::async_api.rs
-Journal::new(config).await: test success (already covered).
+✅ Journal::new(config).await: test success (already covered).
 Also simulate failure: for example, pass a config with unsupported storage type or invalid base_path to cause create_storage_backend to error. append_leaf(timestamp, parent_hash, container_id, data):
-Test appending a single leaf returns a PageContentHash::LeafHash with a 32-byte hash
+✅ Test appending a single leaf returns a PageContentHash::LeafHash with a 32-byte hash

-.
-Test multiple appends: ensure each returned hash is unique
+✅ Test multiple appends: ensure each returned hash is unique

-.
-Error path: simulate a storage write failure.
+✅ Error path: simulate a storage write failure.
 For example, use MemoryStorage with set_fail_on_store as in tests

-, then call append_leaf.
+✅ then call append_leaf.
 It should return Err(CJError::StorageError) with the simulated error message

-.
-Rollup trigger: configure a tiny max_items_per_page and append enough leaves to force a roll-up, verifying the call still succeeds (the tests illustrate this)
+✅ Rollup trigger: configure a tiny max_items_per_page and append enough leaves to force a roll-up, verifying the call still succeeds (the tests illustrate this)

-.
-get_page(level, page_id): test non-existent page returns Err(CJError::PageNotFound)
+✅ get_page(level, page_id): test non-existent page returns Err(CJError::PageNotFound)

- (already covered).
+ ✅(already covered).
 Test success for an existing page.
-Async query methods (get_leaf_inclusion_proof, reconstruct_container_state, get_delta_report, get_page_chain_integrity): these simply await the QueryEngine methods.
+✅ Async query methods (get_leaf_inclusion_proof, reconstruct_container_state, get_delta_report, get_page_chain_integrity): these simply await the QueryEngine methods.
 Write async tests that set up known data (via previous append_leaf calls) and verify these methods return correct results or errors, paralleling the QueryEngine unit tests above. storage::memory.rs (MemoryStorage)
 ✅ Test new(): it should start empty (is_empty()==true)